FFH (band): Background

 Following the release of their 2007 album, Worship in the Waiting, they took a break from touring.

 Jeromy Deibler was diagnosed with multiple sclerosis in 2007 after he and Jennifer got back from Africa.
 Deibler is able to keep his MS under control with chemotherapy.
 The band returned in 2009 as a duo when members Jennifer and Jeromy Deibler released their independent album Wide Open Spaces.
 It was re-released in 2010 on P-ID Blue.
 It was followed up in 2011 by One Silent Night: An FFH Christmas.
 Then in 2012, FFH released their second worship album, and 11th studio album since their major label debut, The Way We Worship.

-Jeromy is a full-time worship leader at Journey Christian Church in Irvine, California.
+Jeromy was a full-time worship leader at Journey Christian Church in Irvine, California.
+They moved back to Franklin, TN in 2021.
+Jeromy is a life coach and has a podcast called The Gospel According to Jeromy.